browserengineering/book/book/layout.md

 So far, layout is a linear process, processing each open tag, text node, and close tag in order.
 But web pages are trees, and not just
-syntactically: elements with borders or backgrounds clearly nest inside one another.
+syntactically: elements with borders or backgrounds visually nest inside one another.
 So this chapter switches to *tree-based layout*, where the tree of elements is transformed into a tree of *layout objects*, each of which draws a part of the page.
 In the process,